DylanSchmidt2/Challenge-4-repo/README.md

 ### Extra add-ons

 ###### I enjoy adding quality of life (qol) functions to assignments, time permitting.
-Unfortunately, I don't have time to bring them to life on this assignment.
+Unfortunately, I didn't have time to bring them to life on this assignment.

 * A 'Change test theme' button would be really easy to implement and could contain different strings of questions/answers that would make the game surprisingly replayable with good questions
-* The user could also be rewarded with time for correct answers
+* The user could be rewarded with time for *correct* answers

 If a dev were to implement only those 2 things, it would drastically change the replayabilty and overall depth of the entire app.